Download PDF

 Metal Roofs

-Metal roofing, including standing seam metal roofing and steel roofing, is a popular roofing material.
-They are known for their durability, energy efficiency, and low maintenance.
+Metal roofing, including standing seam metal roofing, is a popular roofing material.
+What’s sometimes referred to as corrugated iron roofing is actually steel.
+They are known for their durability, efficiency, and low maintenance.
 They can be installed in thin sheets or as metal shingles, offering a versatile roof design.
 A metal roof is also fire-resistant, making it ideal for fire-prone areas.

 Traditional Roofing Material